- 1 What’s the Best RV GPS system?

-Advantages of owning an RV Specific GPS
+Advantages of Owning an RV Specific GPS

-Having an RV specific GPS system can help you to avoid all the problems listed above, and more!
+Having an RV specific GPS can help you to avoid all the problems listed above and more!
 Most of them allow you to use route planning and have spoken direction features.
-Some of them give you the option of saving addresses and locations for future use, fuel management options, and will even give you recommendations for places to stay, complete with the correct RV hook-ups.
+Some of them give you the option of saving addresses and locations for future use, fuel management options, and even giving you recommendations for places to stay, complete with the correct RV hook-ups.
 T

 How Does an RV GPS Work?

 Between the satellites, ground stations, and receivers, your GPS will be able to navigate and locate destinations quite easily.
 Some high-end and high-tech receivers can pinpoint locations within inches, giving your RV navigation system unbeatable precision.
-However, most of the new versions of RV GPS that are on the market will have features far beyond simple navigation.
+However, most of the new versions of RV GPS on the market will have features far beyond simple navigation.
 Depending on the amount you are willing to invest in a GPS for your RVing experience, you can find a GPS with additional features, including Bluetooth, text-to-speech, and even weather updates.

 Common RV GPS Features and What to Look for Before Buying

-Several different RV specific navigation systems are available on the market today, and some of these can be rather pricey.
+Several different RV-specific navigation systems are available on the market today, and some of these can be rather pricey.
 With that in mind, it is a good idea to consider what exactly you want the GPS to do for you.

-Frequency of Travel
+Frequency of RV Road Travel

 Size of the GPS Device

-This becomes a necessary consideration mostly when you need a specific screen size and portability functions.
-If you are looking for an RV Navigation system that is easy to consult while driving, then you may want to consider one with a larger screen, and possibly even getting a sunshade attachment to protect against glare.
+This becomes a necessary consideration, mostly when you need a specific screen size and portability functions.
+If you are looking for an RV Navigation system that is easy to consult while driving, then you may want to consider one with a larger screen and possibly even getting a sunshade attachment to protect against glare.

 In general, a screen size of five inches or larger is easy to see at a glance and allows you to keep your focus on the road while driving.
 Some people will look for a GPS that is small enough to carry in a purse or pocket.
-This may limit the screen size (depending on the size of the purse), so it will be up to you, as to which is the most vital element to choose for your GPS – screen size or portability.
+This may limit the screen size (depending on the size of the purse), so it will be up to you, which is the most vital element to choose for your GPS – screen size or portability.

-Memory space on your RV GPS is only really important if you are looking for a device onto which you can load points of interest or extra maps (not preloaded).
+Memory space on your RV GPS is only critical if you are looking for a device onto which you can load points of interest or extra maps (not preloaded).
 Some navigation systems come with a micro or SD slot, which will allow you to load other necessary items for your trip.

-Wi-Fi and Bluetooth Capabilities
+Best Wi-Fi and Bluetooth Capabilities

 If anything, having a predictive data entry feature will allow for faster and easier location searches.
-When entering city names and certain addresses, the on-screen keyboard feature will highlight and display commonly searched places, after you type just a few characters.
+When entering city names and certain addresses, the on-screen keyboard feature will highlight and display commonly searched places after you type just a few characters.

-Types of GPS
+Best Types of GPS for RV Travel

 The type of GPS you invest in for your RV will largely depend on two things: the price you are willing to pay and the specific features you want it to have.
 If you are looking for the most affordable options, other than the free Google Maps, there is a downloadable app specifically designed for RV navigation, called the CoPilot, which sells for about $60.